tolworthy/TEDAgame/README.md

 ## THE ROAD MAP

-1. Endless world: DONE.
+1. Endless world: **DONE.**

-2. Common actions: DONE
+2. Common actions: **DONE.**
 (Walk, talk, pickup, climb, game start, game end, etc.)

-3. Simple language for auto-generated stories.
-WORKING ON IT.
+3. Simple language for auto-generated stories. **WORKING ON IT.**
-I am gradually working through a sample story to see what is still needed.
-For example this story features a god character, so I had to stop to create dozens of possible god characters, then dozens of possible locations: these can be reused any time a god or god-location are needed by later stories.
-Next I will create the code to let the player to travel to a given location: e.g. a money system that allows them to buy tickets to travel.
-This will inform the syntax of the final story language.
-And so the development continues!
+I am gradually working through [the pseudo-code](https://github.com/tolworthy/TEDAgame/blob/master/c/pseudo-code.js) that will create unlimited stories.
+This takes a long time, especiaoly in the early stages.
+For example, the first simple test story is "don't eat from the tree of knowledge".
+A super simple story: just click the tree!
+Easy to code, right?
+But it features a god character, so I had to stop to create dozens of possible god characters, to generate variant games.
+And dozens of kinds of trees.
+And dozens of possible god locations (Eden, Olympus, etc.) And each of these needs a specialised background, which can take up to half a day to draw.
+The time is worth it: each location will be used in multiple future stories.
+Next I will create the code to let the player travel to a given location, and this need a money system to work, which needs trading, and so on.
+All this takes time.
+And I do have a day job, and this is not my only project!
+This is why I need your help.
+Anything you can do, on any part of the game, makes a big difference.

 4. Improve everything!
 * World: add more locations, add underwater, flying, space, time travel, other worlds, etc.